 SSL is commonly used for encrypted integration and communication with other services through REST and Web Service APIs.
 All domains in DXC service are protected by SSL by default.
-SSL termination is at the CDN for the editorial/administrative views as well as the public website.
+SSL termination is at the CDN for the editorial/administrative views and the public website.
 Commerce packages also include SSL termination at the CDN for Commerce Manager.

-VPN may be used for example to allow a secure connection to an internal corporate resource.
-Note that communication is one-way to the on-premise system.
+VPN can allow a secure connection to an internal corporate resource.
+Note that communication is one-way to the on-premises system.

 DXC Service uses Azure Web Apps to run Episerver applications and thus aligns with the Microsoft patch release cycle.
 Microsoft is responsible for patch management.
 Episerver works closely with Microsoft for any edge cases involving patching.

-Microsoft and their Red Team regularly pen test the underlying infrastructure of DXC Service.
+Microsoft and their Red Team regularly provide a penetration test to the underlying infrastructure of DXC Service.
 The Episerver platform is also subject to regular penetration tests conducted by customers and partners.